cloud-py-api/visionatrix/README.md

   <img alt="Visionatrix UI" src="./screenshots/visionatrix_2_light.jpg">
 </picture>

-ExApp Visionatrix is a standalone [Visionatrix](https://github.com/Visionatrix/Visionatrix) that allows you to process your media files right in your Nextcloud.
+ExApp Visionatrix is a standalone [Visionatrix](https://github.com/Visionatrix/Visionatrix) service, allowing you to process media files directly within your Nextcloud.

-Each user authenticated using Nextcloud credentials and has their own tasks history.
+Each user is authenticated via Nextcloud credentials and has a personal task history.

-## TextToImage provider
+## TextToImage Provider

 You can use Visionatrix as the TextToImage provider via [Nextcloud Assistant](https://github.com/nextcloud/assistant).

-As soon as you have Visionatrix flow installed, and it's supported, it will be registered as a TextToImage provider.
+Once the Visionatrix flow is installed and supported, it will be registered as a TextToImage provider.

 > [!NOTE]
-> Not all Visionatrix flows are available in Nextcloud Assistant, see list [here](https://github.com/cloud-py-api/visionatrix/blob/main/ex_app/lib/supported_flows.py)
+> Not all Visionatrix flows are available in Nextcloud Assistant.
+See the list [here](https://github.com/cloud-py-api/visionatrix/blob/main/ex_app/lib/supported_flows.py)

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./screenshots/visionatrix_3_dark.jpg">